John DiSanto

-Giovanni M. "John" DiSanto is an American politician from Pennsylvania currently serving as a Republican member of the Pennsylvania State Senator for the 15th district since 2017.
-His district is based in the state capital of Harrisburg.
+Giovanni M. "John" DiSanto is an American politician from Pennsylvania who served as a Republican member of the Pennsylvania State Senate for the 15th district from 2017 to 2024.

 Early life and education

 DiSanto was born in Harrisburg area and graduated from Central Dauphin High School.
-He received a Bachelor's degree in Business Administration with an emphasis in Urban Planning from American University.
+He received a bachelor's degree in business administration with an emphasis in Urban Planning from American University.

 Career

 Before his election to the State Senate in 2016, DiSanto was president of a construction and development company.
 He defeated Rob Teplitz in a heated contest for the 15th district.